-The Board of Directors is currently comprised of five directors elected in three classes (the "Classes"), with two Class I directors, two Class II directors and one Class III director.
+The Board of Directors is currently comprised of four directors elected in three classes (the "Classes"), with two Class I directors, one Class II director and one Class III director.
 Directors in each class hold office for three-year terms.
 The terms of the Classes are staggered so that the term of one Class terminates each year.
-The term of the current Class II directors expires at the 2007 Meeting and when their respective successors have been duly elected and qualified.
+The term of the current Class III director expires at the 2008 Meeting and when his respective successor has been duly elected and qualified.

-The Board of Directors has nominated S. Lee Kling and Joseph P. Klock, Jr. for election as directors in Class II, each with a term of office of three years expiring at the Annual Meeting of Shareholders to be held in 2010.
+The Board of Directors has nominated Nick A. Caporella for election as director in Class III, with a term of office of three years expiring at the Annual Meeting of Shareholders to be held in 2011.
 In order to be elected as a director, a nominee must receive a plurality of affirmative votes cast by the shares present or represented at a duly convened meeting.
 Shareholders have no right to vote cumulatively.

-THE BOARD OF DIRECTORS RECOMMENDS THAT SHAREHOLDERS VOTE FOR THE NOMINEES FOR THE CLASS II DIRECTORS.
+THE BOARD OF DIRECTORS RECOMMENDS THAT SHAREHOLDERS VOTE FOR THE NOMINEE FOR THE CLASS III DIRECTOR.